-Pour the salt, flour and sliced margarine in the bowl of a food processor.
+Pour the salt, flour and sliced butter in the bowl of a food processor.
 Pulse for several seconds and then use a spatula to push down any ingredients that moved its way up the bowl.
 Repeat these several times until the mixture has combined and resembles crumbles the size of peas.

 Next pour the crumbly flour mixture and the yeast mixture into a large bowl and gently stir the two together until just barely combined.
-You want to see large flecks of the margarine showing through.
+You want to see large flecks of the butter showing through.
 This is what creates the best, flaky pastries!
 Tear off a piece of plastic wrap and lay it on the counter and then turn the dough on that piece of plastic wrap.
 Wrap up the dough and place it in the fridge to chill out for at least four hours or more.

+Rolling and Folding.
 After the dough has thoroughly chilled, it's time for the next step in the process, referred to as "rolling and folding".
 Pour a light layer of flour over a work surface.
 Keep some extra flour nearby because the dough is sticky and you're going to be using your hands with this.
 Use a floured rolling pin to flatten the dough.
 Roll it out into the shape of a rectangle 15" long.
 Next fold one end of the rectangle shaped dough toward you and fold the other end over that (like you're folding a letter).
 Now repeat that process by rolling it out into a 15" rectangle and fold both ends over like a letter.
 Repeat that process one more time, but after this last time, wrap it in plastic wrap and place it in the fridge to chill out again for at least 30 minutes.

-Once the dough has chilled again, remove from the fridge and cut it in half.
+Once the dough has chilled, remove from the fridge and cut it in half.
 Return one half of the dough to the plastic wrap and put it back in the fridge.
 With the remaining half, place it on a lightly floured surface and roll it out into the shape of a 12X6 rectangle.